-This example displays the procedure to enable VRF Lite connections between the DC-VXLAN border leaf device and a non-Cisco device in external fabric.
+This example displays the procedure to enable VRF Lite connections between the DC-Vxlan Border leaf and a non-Cisco device in external fabric.

-It is recommended to use meta definition of a device instead of importing devices in external fabric.
+Cisco recommends using meta definition of a device instead of importing devices in external fabric.
 This allows VRF Lite configurations to extend Cisco Nexus 9000 managed border devices in easy fabric.
-NDFC will not manage destination non-Cisco device.
-You must configure relevant VRF Lite configuration on the destination device.
+NDFC will not manage destination noncisco device.
+You must configure a relevant VRF Lite configuration on the destination device.

 - 1. To create new IFC links between border and edge router. - a.
-On Fabrics window, double-click the fabric.
+On Fabrics window, double click the fabric. - The Fabric Overview window appears. - b.

-b.
 Navigate to Links tab.
-On Links tab, click Actions > Create a new link.

-The Create New link window appears.
+On Links tab, click Actions > Create a new link. - The Create New link window appears.